v-herzog/coffee-bot/README.md

 ### Usage

-[This site]() hosts a web and a Skype client so that anyone can talk to the bot, it currently supports ten intentions in portuguese, this being:
+[This site](http://mycoffeebot.azurewebsites.net/) hosts a web and a Skype client so that anyone can talk to the bot, it currently supports ten intentions in Portuguese, this being:
 * 'the user greets the bot';
 * 'the user wants coffee';
 * 'the user wants to know all the bot's possibilities';
 * 'the user wants to know what is the bot';
 * 'the user wants the bot to describe an image';
 * 'the user needs help';
-* 'the user says somethng afirmative';
+* 'the user says something affirmative';
 * 'the user says something negative';
 * 'the user wants to turn off the coffee maker';
 * 'none of the above'.